REMEDY : BNSSG referral pathways & Joint Formulary

 • Taking lithium or amiodarone

-In the setting of pregnancy, maternal hypothyroidism is defined as a TSH concentration beyond the upper limit of the trimestral specific range.
+In the setting of pregnancy, maternal hypothyroidism is defined as a TSH concentration above the upper limit of the trimestral specific range.
+It does not necessarily imply life-long hypothyroidism.

-The normal references ranges in women without pre-existing thyroid disease as are follows:
+The normal reference ranges currently used in Bristol in each trimester for patients without pre-existing thyroid disease are as follows:

 1st Trimester